Jabble/tamu-rdm-workshops/modules/introducing-research-data-management/welcome.md

 **Individuals who behave in a manner that shows indent to exclude, intimidate, or cause discomfort to others will be asked to leave.**

 There is no grade.
-This is a chance for you to gain familiarity, practice, ask questions, and be silly (if you want).
+This is a chance for you to gain familiarity, practice, ask questions, and be silly (if you want).
 You should be aware that exercises and hands-on activities are key elements of the workshops, and active participation is expected.

 If you prefer not to participate, this is fine.
 But, I ask that you please give up your seat to someone on the wait list.
 There is a lot of great material available online that covers data management.
 I'm happy to send you all the resources for this series where you can watch online modules and read on your own.
 If you're choosing to sit here, then you're choosing to join in a group conversation.